pgeu/pgeu-system/docs/confreg/schedule.md

 :   Whether this track should be available to choose in the [call for papers](callforpapers) submission form.

+Show company
+:   Whether sessions in this track should have the company name of the speaker
+	listed on the schedule.

 Allow speaker reg
 :   Speakers with approved talks in this track will be allowed to register for free *if* a registration type with one of the